The Nazgûl: Who Were They & What Were Their Names?

 – The Fellowship of the Ring, Book One, Chapter II, “The Shadow of the Past”

-When the Last Alliance defeats Sauron towards the end of the Second Age, the Ringwraiths go into hiding.
-Their Master is greatly weakened after this defeat and the loss of the One Ring, and the Nazgûl are also in hiding.
-Their seat is the city of Minas Morgul, which they conquer in TA 2002.
-From there they prepare for Sauron’s return and reappear for the first time in TA 2251.
+After the Last Alliance defeats Sauron at the end of the Second Age, the Ringwraiths retreat into hiding.
+Following Sauron’s weakening and the loss of the One Ring, they conceal themselves, with their seat established in the city of Minas Morgul, captured in TA 2002.
+From this stronghold, they prepare for Sauron’s eventual return and resurface for the first time in TA 2251.

 Who were the Nazgûl before they became wraiths?